NaroaCS/AutonomousBicycleSimulation/docs/docs/Users/results.md

 # Reading the results

 The results are stored in the <code>results</code> folder.
-The subfolder will the results of an specific simulation will have the date and time of the moment when it was launched as a name in <code>%Y-%m-%d_%H-%M-%S</code> format.
+The subfolder with the results of an specific simulation will have the date and time of the moment when it was launched as a name in <code>%Y-%m-%d_%H-%M-%S</code> format.

 For each simulation there are four files that are saved: <code>user_trips.csv</code>, <code>bike_trips.csv</code>, <code>config.json</code> and <code>app.log</code>.